This design is the thirty-sixth and last of thirty-six woodblock prints in Rakusan's second main sequence series,

 design of the 136 Hollyhock

-The Fan Series and 36 Series prints of the 136 Hollyhock theme were distributed in early 1935 in installment twelve (of twelve), making this theme the last one in both series.
+The Fan Series and 36 Series prints of the 136 Hollyhock theme were distributed in mid 1935 in installment twelve (of twelve), making this theme the last one in both series.

-The delivery documents for installment twelve remain to be discovered.
 The series as originally announced would have seen this final installment published in December 1934.
-However, with documented delays the earliest month it could actually have been delivered is March 1935, and it may well have been even further delayed.
+However, with previously documented delays the earliest month it could actually have been delivered is May 1935, and it may well have been even further delayed.
 Each of the woodblock prints in this theme would have been printed in the same month as their distribution.

 At least some of the hollyhock designs in this theme were adapted from sketches originally created in the late 1920s during the planning of design 13 in the earlier 100 Series (see below).